soundpress/RulesOfNYC/docs/c08/index.rst

 *§ 14-06 Temporary Photo Identification Cards.* ::

 The Commission may designate the cooperative association of any market area to issue temporary photo identification cards to principals and employees (including seasonal employees) of market businesses at the market area in which such cooperative association operates.
 The duties of such designated cooperative association are to be performed pursuant to the provisions of the Code and this subchapter relating to such temporary photo identification cards and such terms and conditions as the Commission may impose.
-Such temporary photo identification cards shall be valid for a period of one year but shall cease to be valid upon the issuance by the Commission of a permanent photo identification card or the occurrence of any of the events set forth in paragraph (1), (2) or (3) of subdivision (a) of section 14-05 of this chapter.
+Such temporary photo identification cards shall be valid for a period of one year but shall cease to be valid upon the issuance by the Commission of a permanent photo identification card or the occurrence of any of the events set forth in paragraph (1), (2) or (3) of subdivision (a) of 17 RCNY § 14-05.
 Any cooperative association designated by the Commission to issue temporary identification cards may impose fees and set amounts for such fees for the performance of the functions set forth in this section with the prior written permission of the Commission.
 No change in a fee or amount of such fee imposed pursuant to this section shall be made without prior written permission of the Commission.